nkoshimoto/genulens/docs/python_api.md

 df = pd.DataFrame(result.to_numpy(), columns=result.columns)
 ```

-Use the `weight` column for histograms, quantiles, and population fractions.
+Use the `wtj` column for histograms, quantiles, and population fractions.

-The Python API can also request a CLI-like event layout:
+`cfg.sampling.verbosity` selects the event layout:

 ```python
 cfg.sampling.verbosity = 3